collective-logic/new-site/team.md

 [<i class="fab fa-linkedin"></i> More about Graeme on Linkedin](https://www.linkedin.com/in/graemedougal/)

 ### Michael Dunbar
-Michael is our head of user experience and has helped create several award winning interfaces for web based and mobile products during his career.
+Michael is our Head of User Experience and has helped create several award winning interfaces for web based and mobile products during his career.

 He is passionate about user centred software design & development and will ensure you and your customers are at the